FroeMic/TUM-IN-POM/1-lectures/12-estimation-and-scheduling.md

 ##### Critical Path

+* A sequence of activities that take the longest time to complete
+* The length of the critical path defines how long a project will take to complete

 ##### Non-Critical Path

+* A sequence of activities that can be delayed and the project can still finish in the shortest time possible

 ##### Slack Time

+* The maximum amount of tie that you can delay an activity and still finish your project in the shortest time possible

 ##### Analyzing Dependency Graphs

+###### Definitions: Start and Finish Dates

 ###### Forward Pass Analysis in PERT Chart

+* Determination of **Critical Paths**
+  * Compute the earliest start and finish dates for each activity
+  * Start at the beginning of the project
+  * Determine how fast you can complete the activities along each path until you reach the final project milestone

 ###### Backward Pass Analysis in PERT Chart

+* Determination of **Slack Times**
+  * Start at the end of your project
+  * Figure out for each activity, how late it can start so that you still finish the project the earliest date possible

 ###### Slack Time Calculation in PERT Chart